lifaon74/path/README.md

 export interface IPathConstructor {
-  readonly posix: Readonly<IPlatformConfig>; // returns the posix configuration to provide to Path readonly windows: Readonly<IPlatformConfig>; // returns the windows configuration to provide to Path readonly generic: Readonly<IPlatformConfig>; // returns a generic configuration to provide to Path readonly currentPlatform: Readonly<IPlatformConfig> | never; // returns the current platform configuration to provide to Path (only on NodeJs)
+  readonly posix: Readonly<IPlatformConfig>; // returns the posix configuration to provide to Path readonly windows: Readonly<IWindowsPlatformConfig>; // returns the windows configuration to provide to Path readonly generic: Readonly<IPlatformConfig>; // returns a generic configuration to provide to Path readonly currentPlatform: Readonly<IPlatformConfig> | never; // returns the current platform configuration to provide to Path (only on NodeJs)